World-of-Gaming/World-of-Gaming.github.io/README.md

 - No refund

-we have a no refunds Policy.
+We have a no refunds Policy.
 In case we spend your money
 in 5 minutes which might happen.